VeronicaQuinn/higher-lower-game/README.md

 ## Credit Where Credit's Due

-- [Code Intitute Slack]
+- [Code Institute Slack]
-    - (https://slack.com/) CI community provided so much help thoughout the project development.
+    - (https://slack.com/) CI community provided so much help throughout the project development.
 Huge thank you to all the Slack CI fellow students, my mentor, and our msletb-nov-2021 cohort facilitator Kasia Bogucka.
-An extra THANK YOU to Dave Horrocks PP2 Channel Leader <br>
+An extra THANK YOU to Dave Horrocks PP2 Channel Leader.
+And a massive thanks to my mentor Antonio Rodriguez <br>

 - To create original deck of cards
     - [YouTube WebDev Made Simple](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)